 Billy Corgan stopped by to promote the new Smashing Pumpkins album "Oceania," the first one he's recorded since the band's remarkable success in the '90s - a success Billy says irrevocably fractured the band.

 "That triggered for me, a lot of stuff I couldn't control," he told Howard.
 "The band was everything to me and that was an unhealthy [attitude].
 A self-perpetuating thing."

-Billy said it began when interviewers openly preferred to talk with the band's songwriter: "The band would be mad at me because this guy's asking me all the questions.
+Billy said it began when interviewers openly preferred to talk to solely him since he was the band's songwriter.
+"The band would be mad at me because this guy's asking me all the questions.
 So I'd say, 'Write your own fucking song.
-I don't know what to tell you, you know what I mean, if they're focusing on me.' … so they started singling me out from the inside."
-Coupled with a "separating perception from the outside," the band fell apart: "It becomes like the Titanic.
-You just gotta figure out what to throw overboard to keep the thing up."
+I don't know what to tell you,'" he recalled for Howard.
+"So they started singling me out from the inside."
+Coupled with a "separating perception from the outside," the band fell apart.

-Howard asked Billy to play a little of 'Tonight, Tonight', one of the Pumpkins' biggest hits, and Billy obliged, saying he doesn't usually delve into the band's past catalog.
-Billy said the band had bigger hits--'1979', for example--but "this is the song that seems to have endured on that other level … Certain songs get to a point to where they're almost not your song anymore."
+Howard asked Billy to play a little of "Tonight, Tonight" one of the Pumpkins' biggest hits, and Billy obliged, saying he doesn't usually delve into the band's past catalog.
+Billy said the band had bigger hits--'1979', for example--but explained, "this is the song that seems to have endured on that other level … Certain songs get to a point to where they're almost not your song anymore."

 Billy said the song was to him what "All Night Long" is to AC/DC.
 "Almost like, 'Wow, I can't believe I wrote that.
 I'm glad I got at least one of those.'
 Because it's a generational marker or something. … I never would've guessed that when I wrote it," he said.